GiaArah/TheLanternCodeSamples/README.md

-# TheLanternCodeSamples
+# The Lantern: Code Samples
-Some code samples from a Unity student project
+Code samples of mine for a semester-long student project developed in Unity Engine